dezhaochen/mlve/README.md

 # Code for Progressive Goal-oriented Communications for Reinforcement Learning Control over Multi-tier Computing Systems
-This repository is the implementation of MLVE.
+This repository is the pytorch implementation of MLVE.
 Our implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.

 ## Train the MLVE codec (i.e., discrete version)
 To train the MLVE codec on the task from image-based observations, navigate to the directory: [mlve/mlve-continuous/pytorch_sac_mlve_discrete/](https://github.com/dezhaochen/mlve/tree/main/mlve-discrete/pytorch_sac_mlve_discrete).
 The script contains the following command, which you can modify to try different environments / hyperparamters. ```source train.sh```
 ```